MantasG6/advent-of-code-2024/README.md

 # Advent of Code 2024 challenge
 This December was special in a sense that I managed to come across this interesting version of Advent Calendar.

+The main point of this was to just have some fun and play around with a new language.
+This year I managed to solve 9 puzzles until I decided to move on.
 ## Puzzles
 - Each day of contains 2 programming puzzles
 - All puzzles contain storyline to save Christmas